 What is a Proxy Server Port Number?

-As we mentioned before, proxy providers use port numbers to differentiate various types of proxy pools located on their servers.
+As we mentioned before, residential or datacenter proxy providers use port numbers to differentiate various types of proxy pools located on their servers.
 For instance, a pool of rotating datacenter proxies will have a different port number than a pool of mobile phone proxies.
 This is a convenient way of proxy management when it comes to serving your IPs for various purposes.

 You should also remember that you will not be able to access a private proxy just by knowing its IP and port number.
 Password authentication will be required to initiate and use a proxy from any reliable provider.